 - Knee Replacement.

-Licensed physical therapists work in close association with other Wolcott CT medical professionals, including doctors, chiropractors, dentists and nurses.
-They can also oversee several physical therapy assistants who work for them in the diagnosis and treatment of their patients.
-Something to take note of for anyone considering going into the physical therapy field, it is quite physically demanding.
-Physical therapists often lift heavy equipment as well as patients, and kneel, crouch and stand for prolonged periods of time on a daily basis.
+Licensed physical therapists work in close partnerships with other Willington CT health professionals, including chiropractors, physicians, dentists and nurses.
+They may also supervise one or more physical therapy assistants who work for them assisting with diagnosing and treating their patients.
+One thing to bear in mind for anyone considering getting into the physical therapy profession, it is rather physically demanding.
+Physical therapists routinely lift heavy equipment as well as patients, and stand, crouch and kneel for extended periods of time on a daily basis.

 Physical Therapist Degrees

 There are 3 physical therapy degrees available for students to pursue at the undergraduate and graduate levels.
 Of these choices, the single degree that is attainable to practice as a physical therapist is the doctorate.
 Undergraduate degrees focus on either preparing students to become a physical therapy assistant (PTA) or readying them to progress to the doctoral level.
 Following are brief descriptions of degrees that are offered in the Willington CT area: